Finitely presented simple groups and measure equivalence: -Betti numbers of groups acting on buildings

 Moreover, the sum can be taken for $\s$ with compact links. \end{thm}

 The fundamental observation by Dymara and Januszkiewicz is that for $q > 2^n$, $\dim_G L^2(G)^{\s} > 0$ for all $\s \subseteq \D$ with compact links \cite[p.
-612]{dymara}.
+612]{dymarajanuszkiewicz}.
 Thus, for $q$ large enough, the problem of determining whether $\b^k(G)$ is zero or not reduces to determining if there exists $\s \subseteq \D$ such that $ \Tilde{H}^{k-1}(D_\s; \co) \neq 0$ or not.
 In the end, this reduces to the study of the combinatorics of the Weyl group.
 In the next two sections we study the topology of $D_\s$ via the combinatorics of the Weyl group of the building.

+\begin{rem} 1.
+The techniques of \cite{dymarajanuszkiewicz} are reformulated in \cite{kassabov-subspace} in terms of angles between subspaces.
+This interpretation allowed Grinbaum-Reizis and Oppenheim \cite{grinbaum-reizis-oppenheim} to recover the previous results from \cite{dymarajanuszkiewicz} under weaker thickness bounds.
+For (thick) affine buildings, the thickness bound disappears and thus they recover a classical theorem by Casselman \cite{casselman} using geometric methods.
+This does not improve the main statement of this article, but allows to slightly extend the range of our examples.

-\begin{rem} Dymara and Januszkiewicz apply their results to Kac-Moody groups whose Weyl group $W_P$ is the right-angled Coxeter group defined by the intersection relations of the faces of codimension 1 of a polytope $P$ of dimension $n$ \cite[8.9]{dymara}.
+2. Dymara and Januszkiewicz apply their results to Kac-Moody groups whose Weyl group $W_P$ is the right-angled Coxeter group defined by the intersection relations of the faces of codimension 1 of a polytope $P$ of dimension $n$ \cite[8.9]{dymarajanuszkiewicz}.
 Most of the associated Kac-Moody lattices are non-affine and irreducible, hence simple.
 When $P$ is dual to a triangulation of a sphere (up to considering a barycentric subdivision), it is shown that all $L^2$-Betti numbers of the completions of such groups vanish except in degree $n$.
-As stated by \cite{petersen}, this gives a first example of an infinite family of finitely generated simple groups with non-proportional sequences of $L^2$-Betti numbers.
+As stated by \cite{petersen}, this gives a first example of an infinite family of finitely generated simple groups with non-proportional sequences of $\ell^2$-Betti numbers.
 Petersen says such groups should often be finitely presented.
-Unfortunately, the Coxeter matrices of their Weyl groups have $\infty$ entries, so it is not known whether these groups are finitely presented or not, and a conjecture \cite{abramenko} says that such groups should never be finitely presented.
+Unfortunately, the Coxeter matrices of their Weyl groups have $\infty$ entries, so it is not known whether these groups are finitely presented or not, and a conjecture \cite{abramenko-gates} says that such groups should never be finitely presented.
 The examples we will give here are finitely presented in view of Theorem \ref{Kac-Moody}, Assertion 3. \end{rem}